23rd Infantry Division (India): 23 Artillery Brigade

 The Arty Brigade is situated in Deepatoli Cantonment in Ranchi and consist of many units.
 Earlier 17 Corps’s only Sata Bty was also a part of brigade which also coordinated with 17 Corp Artillery Brigade was handed over to 17 Corps.
-The last existing Sata Bty to Brigade was 632 Stat Bty which moved to Ladakh and was replaced by 126 Sata Bty but 126 Sata did not join the Brigade.
+The last existing Sata Bty to Brigade was 632 Sata Bty which moved to Ladakh and was replaced by 126 Sata Bty but 126 Sata did not join the Brigade.

 The units under the brigade are as follow: